 If a food item is colored red, orange or reddish-brown and the ingredient label lists 'Natural Color', it is likely paprika.
 Also, did you know? -- Paprika is added to zoo flamingos' food to help them keep their salmon-pink plumage bright and beautiful.

 Americans know paprika best as that red stuff you sprinkle on top of deviled eggs, but paprika is so much more versatile!
-At Allspice, we carry four different kinds of paprika, each one certain to liven up your cooking.
+At Allspice, we carry six different kinds of paprika, each one certain to liven up your cooking.

 Sweet Hungarian Paprika is the definitive paprika for quintessential European dishes like goulash, chicken paprikash, and stuffed bell peppers.
 It is the classic garnish for deviled eggs and potato salads, simple baked chicken and fish.
 Our sweet Hungarian Paprika is zesty and sweet, but has a high sugar content and will burn if exposed to high heat.
 Great in marinades and salad dressings.